TrieanNguyen/Hadoop-Cluster-3node/README.md

 # HADOOP WITH DOCKER
 ## INSTRODUCTION
-* Here,the Hadoop is cluster 3 node include: 1 master, 2 slave(slave1 and slave2)
+* Here, the Hadoop is cluster 3 node include: 1 master, 2 slave(slave1 and slave2)
-* The versions Java, Hadoop,Docker include:
+* Conditon, the versions Java, Hadoop, Docker include:
  <table>

 |  HADOOP  |  2.7.7   |